 The Agencies identify the relevant geographic market by applying the same techniques used to define a relevant product market.
 The relevant geographic market is the area where a hypothetical profit-maximising firm that was the only present and future producer of the relevant product(s) located in the region would impose at least a SSNIP from at least one of the merging parties’ locations in the market.
 The Agencies may also define a relevant geographic market based on the location of targeted customers if a hypothetical monopolist could discriminate based on the customer’s location.

 The Agencies also analyse ease of entry into the relevant market since a merger is unlikely to enhance market power if entry is so easy that the merged firm could not profitably raise prices or reduce competition.
 Entry is considered easy if it would be timely, likely, and sufficient in its magnitude, character and scope to deter and counteract the adverse competitive effects at issue.
-Timeliness is generally defined as entry that is “rapid enough” to make unprofitable overall the actions causing the adverse effects.
+Timeliness is generally defined as entry that is “rapid enough” to make actions causing the adverse effects unprofitable.
 Entry is considered likely if it would be profitable.
 Sufficiency is new entry by one or more firms that will replicate the scale and strength of the merging firms.